 Surgeons often do bariatric surgery as a laparoscopic, or keyhole procedure.

 Hormonal treatment might one day help people with obesity.
-Scientists who published a study in 2014 noted that part of the success of bariatric surgery may be the impact it has on gut hormones.
+Scientists who published a

 Harnessing these hormones could lead to novel, non-surgical options.